Tips and Tricks¶

 )

-We can now change the values in config.json and run the workflow as usual.
+We can now change the values in config.json

-Large Workflows#
+Large Workflows¶

 While gwf can handle quite large workflows without any problems, there are some things that may cause significant pain when working with very, very large workflows, especially when the workflows has many (> 50000) targets producing many files.
 However, the problems depend hugely on your filesystem since most scalability problems are caused by the time it takes gwf to access the filesystem when scheduling targets.